udsdepend/fm21-momba-tutorial/_sources/tutorial/reproducibility.md

 ## Dependency Management

 [PEP 518](https://www.python.org/dev/peps/pep-0518/) partially specifies the format of a `pyproject.toml` file.
-This file defines how your project is going to be build and what dependencies in which versions are required.
+This file defines how your project is going to be built and what dependencies in which versions are required.

 The dependencies are specified in the `tool.poetry.dependencies` section.
 For our example: